Sanskrit Pearl of the day:

 Meaning of the subhAShita:

-Do not ever touch with (your) feet: fire, a teacher (guru), a brahmin (learned person), a cow, an unmarried girl, the elderly, or a child either.
+Do not ever touch with (your) feet—the fire, a teacher (guru), a brahmin (learned person), a cow, an unmarried girl, the elderly, or also a child.

 Commentary:

-Reverence for others is part and parcel of our culture and is depicted and practised in many symbolic forms.
-Showing or touching others with one's feet have never been accepted as a symbol of respect or good manners.
-The purpose of feet is to make one mobile, not for disrespecting others.
-Especially with regard to a few elite, it is even frowned upon!
+Reverence for others is part and parcel of our culture and is depicted and practiced in many symbolic forms.
+Showing the feet or touching others with one's feet has never been accepted as a symbol of respect or good manners.
+The purpose of feet is to make one mobile, not to disrespect others.
+Especially in the context of a few elites, it is even frowned upon!

 pada vigrahaH: